The Ottoman Monuments in Athens are just a handful of monuments.

 Currently, it is closed due to restoration works.

-Note: Adrian’s Library became the seat of the Voevoda (Ottoman Governor) and was called Voevodalik.
+Note: Hadrian’s Library became the seat of the Voevoda (Ottoman Governor) and was called Voevodalik.
 There are no traces of this construction left today.

 Fethiye Cami in Roman Agora – مسجد فتحية

-The Fethiye Cami or the ‘mosque of the Conquest’ or ‘the mosque of the wheat market is located 5 minutes far from Tzisdarakis, inside the Roman Agora Archaeological site.
+The Fethiye Cami is one of the best restored Ottoman monuments in Athens.
+It is also called the ‘mosque of the Conquest’ or ‘the mosque of the Wheat Market, inside the Roman Agora.

 Plaque at the entrance of Fethiye mosque